 One of the simplest ways to determine whether your home is wasting energy is by calling a home service expert to perform a home energy audit, also referred to as a home energy assessment.
 Keep reading to learn more about home energy audits, including what they are and their benefits.

 What Is a Home Energy Audit?

-The overall goal of an energy audit is to help homeowners save money on their energy bills by recommending energy-efficient improvements, which may include replacing your current HVAC system, installing new insulation, plugging up leaks, or replacing loose windows.
+The general goal of an energy audit is to help homeowners save money on their energy bills by suggesting energy-efficient renovations, which might include replacing your current HVAC system, adding new insulation, closing up leaks, or replacing drafty windows.

 Benefits of a Home Energy Audit